-- 1. Guarantee that all information within issued certificates is correct and verified in accordance with SITHS CP v1. - 2.
-Generate keys for HCC Function in cases when the RA requests this. - 3.
-Issue HCC certificates according to HCC Profiles approved by the SITHS Policy Authority. - 4.
-Provide information for repositories in accordance with section 2.1. - 5.
-Conduct audits in accordance with SITHS CP. - 6.
-Conduct subject identification in accordance with chapter 2. - 7.
-Provide subscribers and trusting parties, that use issued certificates, with appropriate information as dictated by SITHS CP and in accordance with applicable laws and regulations. - 8.
-Revoke certificates and issue revocation lists in accordance with chapter 4.
+- Guarantee that all information within issued certificates is correct and verified in accordance with SITHS CP. - Issue certificates according to Certificate Profiles approved by the SITHS Policy Authority. - Provide information for repositories in accordance with section 2.1. - Conduct audits in accordance with SITHS CP. - Conduct subject identification in accordance with chapter 2. - Provide subscribers and trusting parties, that use issued certificates, with appropriate information as dictated by SITHS CP and in accordance with applicable laws and regulations. - Revoke certificates and issue revocation lists in accordance with chapter 4.